How to Solve Oily Skin Problems

 If your oily skin comes with pimples (acne), there is one very gentle but very effective treatment that's worth trying - blue light phototherapy.
 Until recently you had to get this done at a salon, at around $100 a session.
 Now there are hand-held, at-home devices available.

 The blue light therapy is effective for simple pimples and for skin conditions like rosacea.
 In fact, it's very healing on the skin generally.
-Don't confuse it with red light phototherapy, which reduces wrinkles and sagging and improves hydration.

 There is one important thing to bear in mind when the grease on your face is driving you to despair: because your skin is so well lubricated, you will still be gloriously wrinkle-free when your dry-skinned friends are starting to crinkle around the eyes and grow furrows between their brows.
 So you DO have something positive to look forward to!